csernazs/pytest-httpserver/README.md

 #### Behave support

-Using the `BlockingHttpServer` class, the assertion for a request and the response can be performed in real order.
+Using the `BlockingHTTPServer` class, the assertion for a request and the response can be performed in real order.
 For more info, see the [test](tests/test_blocking_httpserver.py) and the API documentation.